 Mid Market Rent

 This is available from housing associations.
-It helps people on low or modest incomes to access good quality affordable rented home.
+It helps people on low or modest incomes to access a good quality affordable rented home.
 Rents are lower than private market rent.
-It’s a popular option for people who can not yet afford to buy.
+It’s a popular option for people who cannot yet afford to buy.